kamilziajka/heat-templates/readme.md

 ## Components

 The currently available components are [Server](src/server.js), [Volume](src/volume.js), [VolumeAttachment](src/volume-attachment.js), [Port](src/port.js) and [FloatingIP](src/floating-ip.js).

 All components inherit from base [Component](src/component.js) and their constructors take properties map object as the first argument.
 Parameter schemas can be found in their _getSchema_ methods.

+Already existing resources can be referenced using strings with their OpenStack IDs.

+Library works even on [node](https://nodejs.org) 0.8 but requires ES6 _Object.assign_ and _Set_ polyfills.

 ## License
 [MIT](license.md)